ETYates/formal-semantics/README.md

 Socrates
 ```

-Additionaly, it is possible to reference entities with definite description.
+Additionally, it is possible to reference entities with definite description.

 ```
 > Aristotle is a philosopher.